Signs in the area, like this one, reflect the local way of life.

 You can taste the difference in the composition and the flavor, that smooth floral taste without even the slightest hint of bitterness.
 Here are some more tupelo facts:

-Tupelo Honey Festival
+Wewahitchka's Tupelo Honey Festival

-The Wewahitchka Tupelo Honey Festival, celebrated every year on the third Saturday of May, is a charming festival centered around the honey season, with plenty of honey, crafts vendors, a gazebo with all the honey facts you could imagine (and some great honey lemonade), music to enjoy and plenty of food to keep you happy for the day.
+The Wewahitchka Tupelo Honey Festival, celebrated every year on the third Saturday of May, is a charming festival centered around the Florida honey harvesting season, with plenty of honey, crafts vendors, a gazebo with all the honey facts you could imagine (and some great honey lemonade), music to enjoy and plenty of food to keep you happy for the day.

-The festival takes place right as the beekeepers are about at the end of the harvest, although by the third Saturday in May, many of them have already been working long days and still have more hives to harvest.
+The festival takes place right as the beekeepers are about at the end of the tupelo honey harvesting season, although by the third Saturday in May, many of them have already been working long days and still have more hives to harvest.
 But they have enough of the current season’s crop to fill the tables of their stands over and over, with jars as small as two ounces to gallon jugs of the honey and everything in between – including honey with the comb, my new favorite.

 As I wander the area under the enormous, moss-draped oak trees, I see few people walk by any of the tables without stopping to chat with the sellers, get a taste of the honey (from a spoon or a drop right onto their finger) and, finally, make a purchase – usually of more than one jar.
 It seems like every time I turn around, the beekeepers are heading back to their honey houses for more honey to replace the purchased store on their tables.